MSAN Frequently Asked Questions

 Q: What does the class schedule look like?

-A: Class schedule is Monday through Friday 10am-5pm with 3-4 classes running simultaneously each semester.
+A: The schedule of classes is typically Monday through Friday from 10 a.m. until 5 p.m., with 3-4 classes running simultaneously each module.
+(A “module” is approximately half a semester.)
 One day per week is devoted to practicum work.
+The practicum starts in mid-October.

 Q: What is the purpose of the analytics bootcamp?

-A: Because students come from a variety of academic backgrounds, students take 3 five-week courses starting in early July to bring everyone's background up to a similar level.
-All students take the Introduction to Data-Driven Business Strategies course and then take two of the following: computational analytics, linear algebra, or probability/statistics according to their strengths and weaknesses.
-The boot camp is a way for students to quickly decide whether they have the appropriate background to succeed and whether they are truly interested in a highly technical analytics degree.
-Every year a few students do not continue with the program.
+A: Because students come from a variety of academic backgrounds, students take three five-week courses starting in early July to bring everyone's background up to a similar level.
+All students take the Exploratory Data Analysis course and then take two of the following: computation for analytics, linear algebra, or probability/statistics.
+We encourage students to choose boot camp classes based on course content that they most need to review.
+The boot camp is a way for students to quickly decide whether they have the appropriate background and the proper motivation to succeed.
+Every year a few students do not continue with the program after the end of boot camp.

 What is the total cost of the program?
 Is financial aid available?